dkvz/dkvz-blog-backend/README.md

 Specifically, we had "IO Error" and "JSON parsing error".

 JSON format for the article files is similar to the regular article format except everything is optional and there are a few extra possible fields:
-* "action": if set to 1 or the string "delete" and there is an article ID provided, will delete that article.
+* "action": Will delete that article if set to 1 (and an "id" is present).
+Otherwise the action is decided by the presence of "id".
 * "short": Pretty sure this is absent from the regular API responses.
 Defines if short or article, default is short I think.

+I used to allow loose typing of the JSON and converting strings in various places, I don't anymore because it requires me creating custom deserializing routines and I couldn't bother for an enpoint only I'm using.

-Here's an example:
+Here's an example import file:
 ```json
 {
   "id":35,